 Pregnancy and Whelping: We take care to only breed our girls if we feel they are healthy and in top shape.
 All of our litters are planned out based on how our girls have bounced back from a previous litter, how healthy they currently are, and also if we will have the time to dedicate to the litter.
 Our girls take prenatal and postnatal vitamins.
 We keep a close eye on our girls during both pregnancy and whelping.
 They will see our vet at any sign of trouble.
 My flexible work schedule allows to to be home when the pups are born.
 During labor I try to monitor their progress, offer comfort and support and only step in and assist if needed.

 Newborn Through Eight Weeks:

 *All of our pups stay with mom for 8 weeks.
 This is a must for proper social development.
-We have been known to release them a few days sooner to accommodate out of state trailers, please contact me for more info.
+We have been known to release them a few days sooner to accommodate out of state travelers, please contact me for more info.
 Our pups will never be released before they receive their complete vet check.

 Going Home: Pups will go home after they get the all clear from the vet.
 I will not allow the to leave before then.
-They will go home with a contract (you should have already read and agreed to it), medical records, puppy pack, blanket, toys, information sheet, 72 hour health guarantee and a genetic guarantee, etc.
+They will go home with a contract (you should have already read and agreed to it), medical records, blanket, toys, information sheet, food, free 30 day insurance, Nuvet samples, samples from various canine companies, 72 hour health guarantee and a genetic guarantee, etc.